The Avalon Golf League Constitution

-3.1 Unless otherwise agreed by the AGM, membership of the League shall be open to any Club that is affiliated to the Somerset Golf Union that can provide the following facilities:-
+3.1 Unless otherwise agreed by the AGM, membership of the League shall be open to any Club that is affiliated to the Somerset Golf Union that can provide the following facilities: -

 · Changing facilities with showers.

-· An after match meal for all participants, at reasonable cost.
+· A meal for all participants, at reasonable cost.

 3.2 Application for membership shall be made in writing to the League secretary.
-On receiving such application, the secretary shall notify all existing member clubs of the application and request a response, even if that response is an abstention.
+On receiving such application, the secretary shall notify all existing team captains of the application and request a response even if that response is an abstention.
 No response within 21 days shall be deemed to be support for the application.

-3.3 Applicant clubs that receive at least 70% vote in favour of acceptance shall be admitted to the League at the start of the following season, provided that their annual subscription is paid.
+3.3 Applicant clubs that receive a majority vote in favour of acceptance shall be admitted to the League at the start of the following season, provided that their annual subscription is paid.
 In the event that an application is rejected, any fees collected from the applicant club shall be refunded and the applicant club shall be advised of the reason for rejection.

-4.2 The members of the committee shall be elected for a two-year period of office at an AGM of the League.
-Members of one member club may not fill more than two seats on the committee.
-Retirement from the committee shall be in order of seniority but any retiring member shall be eligible for re-election.
+4.2 The members of the committee shall be elected for a three-year period of office at an AGM of the League.
+Members of one-member club may not fill more than two seats on the committee.

-· Up to four (but not less than 2) other members
+· Up to 5 (but not less than 2) other members.

-4.5 Club representatives that are other than playing members of a club shall not be eligible to the committee.
+4.4 Club representatives that are other than playing members of a club shall not be eligible to sit on the committee.